VKCOM/vk-ios-sdk/README.md

 2) Initialize SDK with your APP_ID for some delegate [VKSdk initialize:delegate andAppId:YOUR_APP_ID];

-See refference of VKSdkDelegate protocol here: http://vkcom.github.io/vk-ios-sdk/Protocols/VKSdkDelegate.html
+See reference of VKSdkDelegate protocol here: http://vkcom.github.io/vk-ios-sdk/Protocols/VKSdkDelegate.html

 User authorization
 ----------